-Project components include:
+Project components included:

 - Repaving of U.S. 97 between NW 10th Street two miles north of Terrebonne and Ford Lane four miles south of Madras.